 Please join us!

-Last year's programs earned our members 15 HRCI Re-certification Credits, including 4 Strategic Credits, all included in the membership dues.
+Last year's programs earned our members 15 SHRM and HRCI Re-certification Credits, included in the membership dues.

 In addition to the quality programming offered by GMVHRA, we are also very proud of our Workforce Readiness Committee.
 Our volunteers are consistently invited back to Salem High School to provide programs on resume preparation and interview behaviors (do’s and don’ts), so that the students will have a better understanding of what is expected and acceptable when striving to join the workforce.

 Our other committees include Wellness, Membership, and Meeting Preparation.